TianqiCS/CMPUT412-C1/README.md

-- ***Concepts and Code***
+- ***Concepts and Stratege***
 	-
 Our basic stratege is based on the tutorial given by [https://github.com/pirobot/rbx1](https://github.com/pirobot/rbx1) Details of our stratege:

+● Initialize the start position (x,y,z) of the 'Robber' robot and the standard distance between the 'Cop' robot and 'Robber' robot (i.e. g_std_dist = 0.8m)
+● Define a search box in front of the robot.
+● 'Cop' robot goes to 'Wait' state and waits for joystick command.
+● Once command received, 'Cop' robot switches to 'Search' State.
+WHILE not manually shutdown do:
-● Initialize the position (x,y,z) of the tracking object ● Define a search box in front of the robot, filter out points that are not in the clouds.
+● Filter out points that are not in the clouds.
 ● Filter again evenly to get less points for calculation.
-● Define standard distance between the 'Cop' robot and 'Robber' robot (i.e. g_std_dist = 0.8m)
-WHILE not manually shutdown do:
 ● With these filtered points do:
 ○ Compute the centroid of the region e.g. avg of x, z value of filtered points
-○ If the any centroid value is not NULL (robot has found an object to track) ■ Z-coordinate indicates the distance to the object
+○ If the any centroid value is not NULL (robot has found an object to track), switch to 'Follow' tate ● Compute linear and augular speed to keep the robot following to the 'Robber' ● Publish the speed to move the robot or stop
+■ Z-coordinate indicates the distance to the object
-■ X-coordinate indicates if the object is on the front left or front right of the robot ■ Compute linear and augular speed to keep the robot following to the 'Robber' ● Publish the speed to move the robot or stop
+■ X-coordinate indicates if the object is on the front left or front right of the robot ■ In 'Search' state or 'Follow' state, 'Cop' robot switches to 'Wait' state whenever joystick command is received ■ In 'Follow' state, zero centroid z values will cause 'Cop' Robot switch 'Search' state.

 Besides we add some more features:
 - there are three states in total in this state machine: wait, search and follow